Recent Headline Review – Fall Review 2022

 By recapping off-duty incidents reported in the media each month, we hope to mitigate the risks and liabilities officers and agencies may face when working off-duty assignments.
-Our goal is to continually educate leadership while carrying out our mission of protecting officers through a comprehensive off-duty program that includes liability insurance and workers’ compensation coverage.
+Our goal is to continually educate leadership while carrying out our mission of protecting officers.
+We accomplish this through a comprehensive off-duty program that includes liability insurance and workers’ compensation coverage.

-Below is a breakdown of our 2022 Headline Reports to date showing the types of off-duty job incidents most commonly reported in media headlines.
+Below is a breakdown of our 2022 Headline Reports to date.
+The following statistics show the types of off-duty job incidents most commonly reported in media headlines.

 30% Hours Worked Discrepancies

 30% of media headlines in 2022 described accusations of double-dipping, hours worked disputes or submitting fraudulent hours worked.

 15% Off-Duty Officer Injury/Death